uberhalit/SekiroFpsUnlockAndMore/README.md

 4. Start `Sekiro FPS Unlocker and more` and enable borderless window mode
 5. If you want fullscreen borderless enable `Fullscreen stretch`

-### To use any of the game modifications
-1. Start the game
-2. Load up your save game
-3. Start `Sekiro FPS Unlocker and more` and expand `Game modifications`
-4. Set your desired values and then tick the checkbox you'd wish to enable

 ### To display death/kill counters in OBS
 1. Start the game
 2. Load up your save game